ashwinvis/phd-thesis/chapter_01_0_exp_desc.md

 resolution.

 Secondly, a vertical plane is measured using a two-dimensional, three-component (2D-3C) stereoscopic PIV system.
-This system captures a field of are $0.45
+This system captures a field of area $0.45
 \times 0.45 \text{ m}^2$.

 For both the PIV systems, up to 1300 images per oscillation of the carriage are